OICR/softeng-blog/_posts/kevin_hartmann/2018-03-19-Drops-of-Jupyter.md

 ### In which, our hero customizes an Ansible playbook

-I set up an *Ansible* playbook with these four tasks:
+I set up an ansible playbook with these four tasks:

 1. Create the virtual machine using OpenStack
 2. Ensure that the virtual machine is running python (so Ansible can run)